Go to The Journal of Clinical Investigation

 • Methods

 • Study approval.
-Declaration of approval of human and animal studies by the appropriate institutional review board(s) in a stand-alone paragraph titled “Study approval” at the end of Methods.
+Declaration of approval of human and animal studies by the appropriate institutional review board(s) in a stand-alone paragraph titled “Study approval” (right BEFORE “Data availability”).
 For human studies, include a statement indicating that written informed consent was received prior to participation.
+For photographs of patients, authors must provide a separate statement specifically indicating that written informed consent was received for the use of the photographs and that the record of informed consent has been retained.
+In general, images of faces should not be shown unless essential to the clinical message.

 • Author contributions